youngtsx/ITM352_S22_repo/Arch_Documentation.md

 ### Install
 >pacstrap -K /mnt base linux linux-firmware grub

+pacstrap is only used during the install phase.

 It is crucial for the previous steps including mounting the filesystems to /mnt for this to work.